Techtonica/curriculum/project-example/week-9/eventonica/eventonica-react-ui.md

 In this tutorial, we will create:

 - a form for creating a user with an email
-- a form for deleting a user ID
+- callback function for deleting a user
 - a list to display all users

 ### References